mitrecx/blog/source/_posts/Practic-makes-perfect.md

 Deliberate practice entails more than simply repeating a task.
-Rather, it involves setting specific goals, obtaining immediate feedback and concentrating as much on technique as on technique.
+Rather, it involves setting specific goals, obtaining immediate feedback and concentrating as much on technique as on outcomes.